Computer and Network Use Policy

-If you have questions about this policy, please contact the ISS Help Desk at (805) 493-3698 or send an email.
+If you have questions about this policy, please contact the ITS Help Desk at or send an email.

 CLUnet, the campus-wide information system at California Lutheran University, is designed to serve and foster the University mission of teaching, learning and public service, while supporting its administrative needs.
 This policy governs use of computing resources including computers and related equipment, as well as local area networks and connections to larger networks, specifically but not limited to the Internet.
 CLU honors and respects the privacy and academic freedom of its members, and strives to permit maximum freedom of use consistent with current University policy, and state and federal laws.

 Access to CLUnet resources, whether local or remote, by CLU faculty, staff and students requires that individual users act responsibly and courteously and respect the rights of other users, the integrity of the information systems, and related resources.
-Complaints regarding misuse of CLUnet accessible resources will be directed to those responsible for taking appropriate disciplinary action.
-The Office of ISS will monitor network activity twenty-four hours per day, seven days per week.
-Some infractions, when accidental or through no obvious malicious intent, will by handled informally by the systems administrator.
+Violations of this policy or misuse of CLUnet resources may result in disciplinary action and/or loss of or limited access to CLUnet.
+More specifically, the Office of ITS is constantly monitoring network activity.
+Some infractions, when accidental or through no obvious malicious intent, will be handled informally by the systems administrator.
 Other violations will be documented and referred through the Student Life Office, or the appropriate CLU administration or law enforcement authorities.
 Penalties range from reprimand, to loss of account, and to referral to University, state and/or federal authorities, for further action.
 Students and employees will lose account privileges while infractions are under investigation.
 Severity of punishment will be based on the infraction and/or history of infractions.

 Unauthorized use includes illegal access to system files and files of other users, attempting to disrupt the integrity of the system(s), and use of accounts belonging to other people.
 Misuse includes violation of federal or state law including the Digital Millennium Copyright Act and all other copyright laws, violation of University regulations, use of the system(s) for commercial purposes, displaying sexually graphic images or text, abusive language, harassing behavior, plagiarism, excessive use for non- official or frivolous purposes, and deliberately wasting or overloading computer resources.

 CLU computing facilities and equipment are to be used only for University-related activities.
-All moves of or changes to equipment/software must be approved by ISS.
+All moves of or changes to equipment/software must be approved by ITS.
 Use for commercial purposes is neither authorized nor supported.
+All computing equipment purchased with Cal Lutheran funds must be purchased and inventoried by ITS.
+Please contact the help desk with your hardware requests.
 Privately owned personal computers are the responsibility of the owner and not the University.
 Ownership and/or use of personal equipment, whether on or off campus, does not exempt the user from compliance with the CLUnet Computer Use Policy.
+Hardware purchase requests must be approved by a supervisor with signing authority, a department chair or Dean.

 The University has software licenses for the software that is available on CLUnet.
-Additions, removal, or transfer of such software without authorization is prohibited per U.S. Code, Title 17, Section 106.
-Users are required to use CLU-provided software as it was intended.
+All software owned by Cal Lutheran (paid for or reimbursed by Cal Lutheran) must be purchased by ITS via a help desk request.
+Removal, or transfer of such software without authorization is prohibited per U.S. Code, Title 17, Section 106.
+Opensource software (free software) also needs to be vetted by ITS and as it relates to instruction the CTL prior to use as they may open security or FERPA related issues.
 Ownership or possession of illegal or damaging software, whether intentional or not, constitutes violation of the Computer Use Policy.
-Information Systems and Services will only provide support for University-approved software.
+Information Systems and Services and the CTL will only provide support for University-approved software.
+Software purchase requests must be approved by a supervisor with signing authority, a department chair or Dean.

 Attempts to access unauthorized machines via the computer network, to decrypt encrypted materials, or to obtain privileges to which the user is not entitled (hacking) is prohibited per Public Law 98-473, Chapter XXI.
 Manipulation of files, access to unauthorized parts of CLUnet managed computers and network infrastructure, attempts to circumvent data protection schemes, to discover security loopholes, or possession of such software by users is prohibited.